MicrosoftDocs/azure-docs/articles/data-explorer/data-factory-integration.md

 #Customer intent: I want to use Azure Data Factory to integrate with Azure Data Explorer.
 ---

-# Azure Data Explorer integration with Azure Data Factory
+# Integrate Azure Data Explorer with Azure Data Factory

 [Azure Data Factory](/azure/data-factory/) (ADF) is a cloud-based data integration service that allows you to integrate different data stores and perform activities on the data.
 ADF allows you to create data-driven workflows for orchestrating and automating data movement and data transformation.
 Azure Data Explorer is one of the [supported data stores](/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats) in Azure Data Factory.